 An assistantship appointment may be terminated during the term of the appointment.
 The assistant must be provided with written notice and an opportunity to respond to the department head prior to termination.
 For more information about procedures for terminating an assistantship appointment, see the Office of Academic Human Resources.
 Assistants with questions about their appointments and benefits may also contact the Office of Academic Human Resources.
 Teaching assistants and graduate assistants may also consult the GEO Agreement with the University of Illinois (PDF).

 B. Campus Fellowship and Traineeship Policies

-- 1. Registration for Fellows and Trainees
+- 1. Registration for Fellows and Trainees - 5.
+Taxability of Stipend

-- 2. Award Periods
+2. Award Periods

-- 3. Concurrent Awards

-- 4. Concurrent Appointments